Mycenae House: History

 Woodlands House and surrounding land was acquired by a Catholic novitiate order, the Little Sisters of the Assumption, after the end of the First World War.
 Proceeds from the sale of part of the land were used to fund construction of a novitiate house, which opened in 1933.

-After the Little Sisters of the Assumption moved to Paddington in 1967, the properties and grounds were purchased by London Borough of Greenwich.
+After the Little Sisters of the Assumption moved to Paddington in 1967, the properties and grounds were purchased by the London Borough of Greenwich.
 The novitiate house became a community centre, known then as Kidbrooke House (taking its name from a public building demolished during the construction of a large roundabout—the Sun in the Sands—forming the junction of Shooters Hill Road and the A102 Blackwall Tunnel southern approach road).
 In 1994, management of the building passed to the Vanbrugh Community Association, and the building was renamed Mycenae House.

-During the early 2000s, Greenwich council sought fresh finance to maintain both Woodlands and Mycenae House.
-Woodlands and a strip of land in the south and southwest corner of the grounds were sold in 2007 on a long lease to the Greenwich Steiner School.
+During the early 2000s, Greenwich Council sought fresh finance to maintain both Woodlands and Mycenae House.
+Woodlands and a strip of land in the south and southwest corner of the grounds were leased in 2007 on a long lease to the Greenwich Steiner School.
 Development of a block of flats on the land provided funds for the lease purchase and renovation of Woodlands.

 Today, Mycenae House is used for events, including concerts and political hustings, for educational activities (music classes, for example), and as a meeting place for various clubs and societies - for example, the Blackheath Scientific Society, Charlton Chess Club, the Woodcraft Folk, and the Woolwich Photographic Society.